John Vaughan (British Army officer, born 1871): 10th (The Prince of Wales's Own) Royal Hussars

 On 14 May 1904, Vaughan was promoted to substantive major and transferred to the 10th (The Prince of Wales's Own) Royal Hussars.

-In May 1908 he was promoted to lieutenant-colonel and given command of the 10th Hussars.
+In May 1908 he was promoted to lieutenant colonel and given command of the 10th Hussars, taking over from Charles Kavanagh.

-His tenure in command ended in January 1911, Vaughan became the Commandant of the Cavalry School, with the temporary rank of colonel.
+His tenure in command ended in January 1911 when Vaughan succeeded Colonel William Henry Birkbeck as commandant of the Cavalry School, with the temporary rank of colonel, which in December became substantive.

 Vaughan during this time was also a noted Polo player with a handicap of eight.
 He was one of a small group of commanding officer that also played for their regiment's Polo team, Hubert Gough 16th (Queen's) Lancers with Bertram Portal and Douglas Haig both 17th (The Duke of Cambridge's Own) Lancers being the others.
 Another sport Vaughan participated in was fox hunting, he even included it on the syllabus of the Cavalry School under the pretext "memory training".
 It was while he was at the Cavalry School that he married Louisa Evelyn, 22 October 1913, the eldest daughter of a Captain J. Stewart of Cardiganshire.

 First World War

-At the start of the First World War Vaughan was Chief of Staff (GSO1) for Edmund Allenby, the commander of the 1st Cavalry Division.
-Then on 16 September 1914 he took over from Hubert Gough as the commander of the 3rd Cavalry Brigade.
+At the start of the First World War Vaughan was chief of staff (GSO1) for Major General Edmund Allenby, general officer commanding (GOC) of the 1st Cavalry Division.
+Then, on 16 September 1914, he was promoted to the temporary rank of brigadier general and took over from Brigadier General Hubert Gough as the commander of the 3rd Cavalry Brigade.
 The three regiments under his command being the 4th (Queen's Own) Hussars, 5th (Royal Irish) Lancers and the 16th (The Queen's) Lancers.
-At the same time he was also promoted to temporary brigadier-general.
-Vaughan wrote about his time in command of the brigade; "I was of course more than sorry to leave 3rd Cavalry Brigade with whom I had been for the toughest part of the war with very few men, very few shells and no reserves.
-I had however always absolute confidence in every unit and they had proved themselves absolutely reliable and versatile in everything they were asked to do".
-In October 1915, Vaughan was promoted to temporary major-general and given command of the 3rd Cavalry Division, commanding the 6th, 7th and the 8th Cavalry Brigades.
-While still in command he was made a Deputy Lieutenant for Merionethshire in October 1917.
-His command of the division ended on 14 March 1918, when he became the Inspector of Quarter Master General Services.
+Vaughan wrote about his time in command of the brigade;

+In October 1915, Vaughan was promoted to temporary major general and made GOC of the 3rd Cavalry Division, which had the 6th, 7th and the 8th Cavalry Brigades and supporting units under its command.
+While still in command he was made a deputy lieutenant for Merionethshire in October 1917.
+His command of the division ended on 14 March 1918, when he became the inspector of quarter master general services.

-During his time in command, it was not involved in any major battles in 1916, then in 1917 it participated in the First Battle of the Scarpe (9–12 April) and the attack at Monchy-le-Preux (10–11 April) both part of the Battle of Arras.
+During his time as GOC of the division, it was not involved in any major battles in 1916, then in 1917 it participated in the First Battle of the Scarpe (9–12 April) and the attack at Monchy-le-Preux (10–11 April) both part of the Battle of Arras.

-During the war Vaughan was again mentioned in despatches, made a Companion of the Order of the Bath in 1915 and given a Bar to the Distinguished Service Order in 1919 and also became a Commander of the Légion d'honneur.
+During the war Vaughan was again mentioned in despatches, made a Companion of the Order of the Bath in February 1915 and given a Bar to the DSO in 1919 and also became a Commander of the Légion d'honneur.